Research Assistant Professor of Electrical and Computer Engineering

 Computing platforms for decades have been designed around a basic Boolean switch - 'The Transistor.'
 Over the years, the vision for computing has changed drastically from room-sized computers to handheld devices.
 However, the underlying hardware principles largely based on the doctrine of - 'One Device (MOSFET), One Circuit (Synchronous Boolean Logic) and One Architecture (von-Neumann architecture), has fundamentally remained unaltered.
 No wonder today's computing platforms fail to provide the desired power, performance, and area scaling required for the emerging class of applications, including artificial intelligence, drug discovery, edge computing, Internet-of-Things, etc. As such, the vision for enabling 'Ubiquitous Computing' needs re-thinking the entire computing stack, including Materials, Devices, Circuits, Architecture, and Software for enabling targeted end-applications.

-Dr. Jaiswal's research includes application of "alternate state variables" such as electrons, photons, phonons, magnetic spins, quantum variables to deliver next-generation hardware fabrics for key application focus areas including (1) Artificial Intelligence and Neuromorphic Computing, (2) Smart Sensors, (3) Smart and Secure Manufacturing, (4) Quantum Information.
+Dr. Jaiswal's research includes application of "alternate state variables" such as electrons, photons, phonons, magnetic spins, quantum variables to deliver next-generation hardware fabrics for key application focus areas including (1) Artificial Intelligence and Neuromorphic Computing, (2) Hardware-Algorithm Co-design for Extreme-Edge Intelligence, (3) Smart and Secure Manufacturing.